We are converting to new fuels

 Ammonia

-Green ammonia is a promising zero carbon fuel for the future of the shipping industry.
+Green ammonia is a promising zero carbon fuel for the future of the shipping industry, and Berge Bulk has been actively engaged in discussions with key players in the ammonia supply chain.

 Nuclear